delegate365/PowerShell/Set-DAdministrator.md

 # Set-DAdministrator

 ## Synopsis
-Updates an existing administrator in Delegate365. ***This command is available from version Delegate365 v8.2***
+Updates an existing administrator in Delegate365 (available from Delegate365 v8.2 and up).
+Delegate365 v9.2 allows to set the GroupOU´s additionally.

 ## Description
 Set-DAdministrator modifies an existing administrator in Delegate365.
 Alias commands are: Set-DAdmin.